Sampayob/ClickWeb/README.md

 # ClickWeb

-Project of an example web for an app
+Project of an example web for an app.

+##Technologies used:

+- HTML5
+- CSS3
+- Bootstrap 4.5